-- Organize Content using Tables and Charts
+- Organize Content Using Tables and Charts

-- Customize Formats using Styles and Themes
+- Customize Formats Using Styles and Themes

-- Insert Content using Quick Parts
+- Insert Content Using Quick Parts

 - Use Templates to Automate Document Formatting

 - Control the Flow of a Document

 - Simplify and Manage Long Documents

 - Use Mail Merge to Create Letters, Envelopes, and Labels

-Technical Coordinators: Vince Nicolau Teresa Reynolds Course Length: 2 days
+Technical Coordinators: Teresa Reynolds Vince Nicolau Course Length: 2 days

-Dates: May 1 - 2, 2018
+Dates: May 13 - 14, 2020

-MINE ACCIDENT INVESTIGATION AND REPORT WRITING [IV301G]
+MINE ACCIDENT INVESTIGATION AND REPORT WRITING [IV301G] MSHA PERSONNEL ONLY

-This course is for coal, metal/nonmetal, technical support, EPD, and other MSHA individuals involved in accident investigation.
-The course reviews basic guidelines, procedures, and techniques used to investigate and report on accidents and other incidents involving health and safety in the mining industry.
+This course is designed for coal, metal/nonmetal, technical support, EPD, and other MSHA individuals involved in accident investigation.
+The course covers basic guidelines, procedures, and techniques used to investigate and report on accidents and other incidents involving health and safety in the mining industry.

 Classroom activities and discussions cover reasons for accident investigations, the investigative process, data collection, accident reconstruction, proper analysis for corrective actions, and completion of investigative reports following relevant MSHA guidelines and policies.
 At the conclusion of the class, in a practical exercise, students will conduct a simulated accident investigation and prepare a report.
-Students should bring their laptop computers.
+Students should bring their laptop computers or tablet.